Webhook

 • series_id: The current series/row after the merge

-• field_changed: Always "series_id" for merging operations
+• field_changed: Always series_id for merging operations

 • old_value: The previous series ID before merging